kitforbes/kitforbes.github.io/_posts/articles/2017-12-31-the-paradox-of-choice.md

 * Docker container for Ansible and Packer, to create AWS AMIs without installing the binaries.
 * Docker container for GitHub Pages/Jekyll, to easily develop a Jekyll site locally.

-### Poershell Modules
+### PowerShell Modules
-Modules created through dotsourced Powershell functions as well as through C# assemblies.
+Modules created through dotsourced PowerShell functions as well as through C# assemblies.

 ### Vagrant
 * Numerous Vagrantfiles for different development and hosting environments.